GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-intertidal/_description.md

 The DEA Intertidal product suite contains four core intertidal mapping layers, seven tidal attribute (`ta`) layers, and four quality assessment (`qa`) layers, all provided as continental 10 m resolution GeoTIFFs for the Australian coastal and intertidal region.

-All datasets are produced annually from a 3-year composite of input data from combined Sentinel-2 and Landsat DEA Collection 3 surface reflectance products.
+All datasets are produced annually from a 3-year epoch of input data from combined Sentinel-2 and Landsat DEA Collection 3 surface reflectance products.
 The product time series commences in 2016, with datasets labelled by the middle year of data.
 For example, the 2017 layer combines data from 2016, 2017, and 2018.
 Updates to the product suite are scheduled annually.

-### Datasets
+#### Datasets

 Annual raster files for each of the product bands are available in DEA's Amazon S3 bucket as continental mosaics in cloud-optimised GeoTIFF (COG) format.
 These files support [fast and efficient data streaming](/guides/continental-cogs-geotiff-mosaics/) of single-band layers of the DEA Intertidal product.